alicepjkwon/pd.DataFrame/README.md

 # pd.DataFrame

-It will get things done with df, hopefully.
+It will get things done with df, hopefully smoothly.